ansys/grantami-bomanalytics/examples/6_Bills_of_materials/index.rst

 .. _ref_grantami_bomanalytics_advanced:

-Bills of Materials
+Bills of materials
 ==================

-These examples demonstrate how to work with Bills of Materials.
+These examples demonstrate how to work with Bills of materials.

 .. toctree::
    :maxdepth: 1